mthom/mthom.github.io/_src/posts/2015-06-08-shen-kata-1-type-safe-reference-cells.md

 the type theory to allow other semantically valid ways of generating one cell vectors, but for our purposes these rules suffice.

-The unit type is inhabited by a single value, itself called unit and denoted [].
-Shen lacks a native unit type, but we can easily add our
+The unit type is pre-defined in Shen, and is uninhabited (no values have the type unit by default).
+We add our own.
-own:

 ```
 (datatype unit-type